-- Roof structures housing or screening elevators, stairways, tanks, ventilating fans, or similar equipment required for building operation and maintenance; - Fire or parapet walls, skylights, flagpoles, chimneys, renewable energy systems such as solar collectors and small scale wind generators are allowed an additional 15 feet above the height limit of the zone when camouflaged to the greatest extent possible, and utility line towers and poles; and - Steeples, crosses, and spires when integrated as an architectural element of a building.
+- Roof structures housing or screening elevators, stairways, tanks, ventilating fans, or similar equipment required for building operation and maintenance; - Fire or parapet walls, skylights, flagpoles, chimneys, renewable energy systems such as solar collectors and small scale wind generators, and utility line towers and poles; and - Steeples, crosses, and spires when integrated as an architectural element of a building.
 (Ord.
 352 § 1, 2004; Ord.
 238 Ch.
 V § 1(B-4), 2000).